Here’s what you receive in your kit. Board, LCD, wires, and screws.

 Trim these flush as well.

 Hook the speakers up to the board and install it into the shell.
-I recommend hooking them into the connector closest to the speaker, unlike what I did for this photograph.

 Install the cables.
 Here’s the power cable that goes into the power connector.